privacyidea/privacyidea/doc/application_plugins/index.rst

 **Enable privacyIDEA for backend users**

-If checked, a user trying to authenticate at the backend, will need to authenticate against privacyIDEA.
+If checked, a user trying to authenticate at the backend will need to authenticate against privacyIDEA.

 **Enable privacyIDEA for frontend users**

-If checked, a user trying to authenticate at the frontend, will need to authenticate against privacyIDEA.
+If checked, a user trying to authenticate at the frontend will need to authenticate against privacyIDEA.

 **Pass to other authentication module**